bachZSN/multi-paradigm-path-planning/README.md

 - `data/diffusion_model.pt` — grid PathUNet (117 MB with fp32 weights)
 - `data/diffusion_coord_model.pt` — 1D TrajectoryUNet1D (smaller, ~5–15 MB)

+## Metrics (Printed By The App)

+The UI actions print:

+- Baseline A*: `A* time`, `A* cost`
+- Grid diffusion: `Diffuse sample`, `Refine search`, `Total`, `Diffusion cost`, `Cost delta`
+- Coord diffusion: `Diffuse sample`, `Refine search`, `Total`, `Coord cost`, `Cost delta`

+The diffusion methods include a refinement stage, so “diffusion time” is reported as separate sampling and refinement components.

+## Why “Corridor Dijkstra” Can Be Faster Than A*

+The refinement search is guided by a strong corridor term (derived from the model’s confidence or trajectory distance).
+This can drastically reduce the number of states that are competitive in the priority queue, so the search often expands far fewer nodes than baseline A*.

+In contrast, the baseline A* heuristic is Manhattan distance while the true path cost includes elevation, so the heuristic can be weak and A* may expand close to Dijkstra-level nodes.

+## Performance Notes

+- App startup is kept fast by lazily importing torch-heavy modules only when diffusion buttons are used.
+- Terrain generation is vectorized; `create_default_world()` should be fast even for larger maps.

 ## Citation & Paper